-Welcome to the Curriculum Choice author carnival on Homeschooling Methods & Philosophies.
+Welcome to the Curriculum Choice author carnival on Homeschooling Methods and Philosophies.
 Enjoy and share in the wisdom of our collective experience as homeschooling moms from various perspectives and methods as you read them through and apply them to your own home education.

 Below, we share examples from our Curriculum Choice Philosophies page plus reviews of related curricula and helpful posts from our team of curriculum review authors…